NareshNalla/practice/src/main/resources/design_patterns/design_patterns_full_notes.md

-# Java Design Patterns: The Expert Interview Guide
+# Java Design Patterns – Expert Interview & Architecture Guide

+## Why Design Patterns Matter (Even Today)
+Design patterns are still highly relevant in modern systems (Spring, Microservices, Cloud).
+They help achieve:
+- Loose coupling
+- Testability
+- Maintainability
+- Extensibility

 This guide provides a deep dive into the most important design patterns, structured for technical interviews.
 It focuses on the "what," "why," and "how," with real-world examples and code.

+⚠️ **Warning**: Patterns should solve real problems.
+Overusing patterns leads to over‑engineering.

 ---